 In the diving world, we often see people coming diving with all sorts of wonderful cameras.
 Divers often have spent a considerable amount of time and resources to invest in their underwater gear.
 As dive professionals, we often get asked, What is the best camera for underwater photography?
 There is no simple answer to this question.
 Most cameras are not waterproof and will require an underwater housing, so if you already have one, check to see if there are compatible housings.
-We will discuss four types of cameras that you can find which is suitable for underwater photography.
+In this article, we will discuss four types of cameras that you can find, which is suitable for underwater photography.

 Maldive Victory Wreck Malatian